rizkiramdhanhilal12/Indonesian-Sign-Language-Detection-Using-ResNet34/Dataset-Link-Download.md

-You can download the dataset on kaggle with the link: https://www.kaggle.com/datasets/alvinbintang/sibi-dataset
+Dataset size is large, so you can download the dataset on kaggle with the link: https://www.kaggle.com/datasets/alvinbintang/sibi-dataset